alvaro980/CSGI-project/README.md

 ## Firebase

-The project use [firebase2](https://github.com/angular/angularfire2) plugin in order to connect the application with the firebase database.
+The project uses [firebase2](https://github.com/angular/angularfire2) plugin in order to connect the application with the firebase database.

 ## Build